GreyhoundPublished: Last updated: by Kyle J. Larson

 Lifespan: 10 - 14 Years

-Independent and almost cat-like, the Greyhound will quickly become a beloved member of the household.
+Independent and almost cat-like, they will quickly become a beloved household member.

 Fun fact: The Greyhound is one of the most ancient breeds.
 Interestingly, it can be traced to almost every country in the world.